How to Adopt a Child in Pennsylvania

 Adopting a child from outside of the U.S. is known as international or intercountry adoption.
 The children that are eligible for adoption through international adoption as well as the cost, regulations and requirements will all vary depending on the country you adopt from and the international adoption agencies in Pennsylvania you work with.

-3. Decide Which Pennsylvania Adoption Professional You Want to Work With
+Step 3: Decide Which Pennsylvania Adoption Professional You Want to Work With

 This may be the most important step of adopting a baby in Pennsylvania, because the adoption professional you work with will be your guide through the entire child adoption process.
 Before choosing who to adopt through, you should consider the following tips: